clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 *********************

 |CL|, as it is distributed and maintained upstream, aims to make
-systemic and layered security conscious decisions, which are rooted within the project's codebase and philosophy.
+systemic and layered security conscious decisions, which are both performant and practical.
+This security philosophy is rooted within the project's codebase and operating culture.

 Below are just some examples of how: